devjsc/devjsc/README.md

 ## Hi I'm Josh 👋

-I'm an entrepenurial developer focused on spending ages on ideas and only seeing a tiny portion of them through.
+I'm an entrepreneurial developer focused on spending ages on ideas and only seeing a tiny portion of them through.
 I love automation, agentic systems and data driven development.

 📮 josh@agentic.id